End of Financial Year is Here

 It is important to get on top of things when it comes to tax time and your business.
-Take a quick look at reasons why the EOFY why can provide a bonus to your business and hopefully provide you with some motivation to get the old paperwork ball rolling.
+Take a quick look at reasons why the EOFY can provide a bonus to your business and hopefully provide you with motivation to get the paperwork ball rolling.

-As Benjamin Franklin famously (and somewhat morbidly) said “Nothing in life is certain except death and taxes” and in today’s day and age there certainly seems to be a tax for everything.
+As Benjamin Franklin famously, and somewhat morbidly, said, “Nothing in life is certain except death and taxes” and in today’s day and age there certainly seems to be a tax for everything.
 The good news however is that there are a range of tax breaks available to SME’s that can help to minimize the tax your business owes at the same time as purchasing much needed business equipment or assets to advance your business in the new financial year.

 The Instant Asset Write Off

 The Instant Asset Write Off has been extended and is now available to both small business (annual turnover $10 million or less) and medium enterprise (annual turnover between $10 million & $50 million).
 Included in the latest budget the Government has extended the write off threshold.
 The threshold for eligible assets is now $30,000 for purchases made between 3 April 2019 and 30 June 2020.
 This is a great way to refresh tired business equipment or to grow your fleet of business assets.
-Keep in mind that should you wish to purchase a new vehicle that you will also use personally then only a percentage of the purchase price can be claimed.
-For further info on eligible assets you can visit the ATO website (www.ato. gov.au) or ask your financial partner.
+Keep in mind that, should you wish to purchase a new vehicle you will also use personally then only a percentage of the purchase price can be claimed.
+For further info on eligible assets you can visit the ATO website or ask your financial partner.

-…And the winner is… Not Bill Shorten.
+And the winner is…not Bill Shorten.
 So what does this mean for small business?
 The newly reinstated Morrison Government has promised to back small & medium business.
-They have lowered the corporate tax rate for small business from 30% to 25.5% and they have promised to continue this trajectory with plans to further cut this to 25% by 2022.
+They have lowered the corporate tax rate for small business from 30% to 25.5% and have promised to continue this trajectory with plans to further cut it to 25% by 2022.
 Unincorporated businesses with turnover of less than $5 million currently receive a tax discount of 8% (capped at $1,000) and it is planned for this discount to be increased further to 16%.

-How are you tracking?
+How are you Tracking?

-At the very least the EOFY ensures that you get everything together and allows you to assess your cashflow and tracking.
+At the very least, the EOFY ensures that you get everything together and allows you to assess your cashflow and tracking.
 How did you track with your budget?
 Where are you behind?
 What were your strengths and where can you do better?
 Did you reach your strategic goals?
 What are some new goals you can set?
-Are you properly resourced? or perhaps you need to hire more staff?
-Is your business equipment properly maintained and probably the biggest one – do you need to purchase new equipment? – if so, this could be a good time to do it.
+Are you properly resourced or perhaps you need to hire more staff?
+Is your business equipment properly maintained and, probably the biggest one, do you need to purchase new equipment?
+If so, this could be a good time to do it.